 This language can also imply that the listener has already messed up — and doesn’t really merit having any choice or control going forward.
 (See the aforementioned stupidity.)
 So the recommendation that follows “You need to” can seem like coercion instead of a great idea.

 Pressuring people — purposefully or inadvertently — rarely works in the long term.
 It makes them feel uncomfortable and resentful, even if the speaker is actually offering sound advice.
 The speaker comes across as knowing better, and therefore as patronizing the listener.

-When your language indicates enforcement or disdain, it won’t help or make a difference.
-It won’t show empathy.
-It won’t show compassion.
+When your language indicates enforcement or disdain, it doesn’t show empathy.
+It doesn’t show compassion.
 And it’s likely to be rejected by the listener, silently if not out loud.